|

 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-So the Jewish Septuagint translators, in the time of Greek Pharaoh Ptolemy, translated the Hebrew word נשׁק (nâshaq) as 'mouth' for that word in the Hebrew had come to mean 'kiss' in their own time. |
+So the Jewish Septuagint translators (more than a thousand-years later), in the time of Greek Pharaoh Ptolemy, translated the Hebrew word נשׁק (nâshaq) as 'mouth' for that word in the Hebrew had by then come to mean 'kiss' in their own time, as is later reflected in Mishnaic Hebrew from which modern Hebrew is derived. |

 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-| So | most translations ever since then have given it an idiomatic meaning as "all my people shall be obedient to thy word" (to kiss in submission), except the Modern King James Version which gives it the more literal meaning as 'all my people shall kiss (the hand) at your word'.
-Yet this literal Hebrew meaning, in the words of Prof. William Chomsky, "makes no sense whatsoever" (1957:38). |
+So | most translations ever since then have clumsily given this word an idiomatic meaning as "all my people shall be obedient to thy word" (from to kiss in submission), except the Modern King James Version which gives it the more literal later Hebrew meaning as 'all my people shall kiss (the hand) at your word'.
+Yet this literal later Hebrew meaning, in the words of Prof. William Chomsky, "makes no sense whatsoever" (1957:38). |

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||